 DWSS is also responsible for making payments to obligees.
 Obligees can receive their child support payments through either direct deposit or the Nevada Child Support Debit Card.

-You'll need to file a Motion to Modify Child Support with the court (note that Clark and Washoe Counties might have their own forms and requirements for this motion).
+You'll need to file a motion to modify child support with the court.
 You probably will have to file a financial disclosure form, also.
 You can find detailed information on how to modify a child support order on the Nevada courts' self-help page.

 Nevada child support orders end when the child reaches age 18 or, if the child is still in high school, when the child graduates from high school or reaches age 19, whichever comes first.
 (Nev.
 Admin.
 Code § 425.160 (2022).)
 Parents can agree to continue paying child support for longer—for example, until the child finishes an undergraduate degree or trade school.